Lawn bowls - how to measure?

 It’s made with plastic outer and usually string for the measuring and a small button or switch on top to allow the string to come out.

 They can be picked up for a very reasonable price on Amazon.
+Look here to get the latest offer.

 How to measure